Subunit vaccine: Bacterial cells

 Bacterial cells are widely used for cloning processes, genetic modification and small-scale productions.
 Escherichia coli (E. Coli) is widely utilised due to its highly explored genetics, widely available genetic tools for gene expression, accurate profiling and its ability to grow in inexpensive media at high cell densities.

 E. Coli is mostly appropriate for structurally simple proteins owing to its inability to carry out post-translational modifications, lack of protein secretary system and the potential for producing inclusion bodies that require additional solubilisation.
-Regarding application, E.Coli is being utilised as the expression system of the currently developing dengue vaccine.
+Regarding application, E.Coli is being utilised as the expression system of the dengue vaccine.

 Yeast

 Yeast matches bacterial cells' cost-effectiveness, efficiency and technical feasibility.
 Moreover, yeast secretes soluble proteins and has the ability to perform post-translational modifications similar to mammalian cells.

 Notably, yeast incorporates more mannose molecules during N-glycosylation when compared with other eukaryotes, which may trigger cellular conformational stress responses.
 Such responses may result in failure in reaching native protein conformation, implying potential reduction of serum half-life and immunogenicity.
 Regarding application, both the hepatitis B virus surface antigen (HBsAg) and the virus-like particles (VLPs) of the major capsid protein L1 of human papillomavirus type 6, 11, 16, 18 are produced by Saccharomyces cerevisiae.
-Currently, all commercialised therapeutic proteins to date are non-glycosylated.